 Book a Welsh Country Cottage for self-catering holidays in the small Welsh town of Dolgellau in Snowdonia and enjoy incredible views of the Welsh mountains from a peaceful and traditional town setting.
 Dolgellau’s location means it is perfect for those who enjoy walking and exploring, with heritage railways and walks around the Cader Idris Mountains nearby.
 The surrounding area is known for it’s beautiful countryside and places of historical interest, offering activities such as hiking, horse riding, white-water rafting and climbing.
 The vast amount of walks and activities to do in and around Dolgellau makes it the perfect place to experience a Welsh holiday in a traditional country cottage.

 Tal y Waen Cottages.
-2 spacious, comfortable stone built barn conversions in Gwynedd with stunning views.
-2 miles from Dolgellau, set in lower slopes of Cader Idris, close to the beautiful Mawddach Estuary.
-Well equipped, each has 1 double, 1 twin & 1 sofa bed.
+Owl & Buzzard are 2 spacious coastal cottages in a remote rural location in Snowdonia.
+These comfortable stone-built barn conversions in Gwynedd offer stunning views 2 miles from Dolgellau on the lower slopes of Cader Idris, close to the beautiful Mawddach Estuary.
 Pets welcome.

 - Sleeps 4